Miraval Studios: Miraval Studios (2022–present)

-Brad Pitt, who has a passion for architecture and built homes for Hurricane Katrina victims through his Make It Right Foundation, and Damien Quintard, multiple award-winning producer, met in Paris and share a common vision "for a recording studio that feels just like home".

 One of the studio's first additions is a console with hybrid analog and digital capabilities, a Dolby Atmos system, and all the technology needed to pre-mix for film and television projects.
 Recording booths and workstations for sound and video editing are also included.

+Sade and her eponymous band were the first to record at the studios.
+Travis Scott used the studio for his 2023 album Utopia.
+Some of the 2024 Nick Cave and the Bad Seeds album Wild God was recorded at Miraval.